Successful pest management in a commercial vineyard is based on a basic knowledge and understanding of the following.

 2) The biology and life cycle of insects, diseases, nematodes and weeds found in vineyards.

-- See our downloadable PDFs to identifying insects, diseases, and physiological/chemical disorders.
+- Learn how to identify insects, diseases, and physiological/chemical disorders.

 - Need help identifying an insect or source of pest damage?
-Contact MSU Diagnostic Services
+Contact MSU Plant & Pest Diagnostics.
+New grapevine virus testing services at MSU started in summer 2019.

 3) The environmental conditions favoring pests that injure the crop.